sifive/cinco/README.md

   git clone --recursive http://github.com/sifive/cinco.git
   ```

-2. Create a simlink from your Arduino install location:
+2. Create a simlink from your Arduino install location.

   ```
   cd /opt/arduino-1.6.12/hardware/
   ln -s $CINCO/hardware sifive
   ```

 3. Install RISC-V Tools and OpenOCD

   If you have previously installed the Freedom E SDK, you do not need
   to do this step.

   Follow the instructions in the [https://github.com/sifive/freedom-e-sdk/blob/master/README.md](Freedom E SDK README) to install the SDK.
+You can use the version included in this repository or download and install it seperately.

 4. Add the toolchain to your path